Inanna of Zabalam: Second millennium BCE

 In Zabalam itself, Hammurabi of Babylon built a temple named Ezikalamma ("house - the life of the land"), as indicated by inscribed bricks found during excavations.
 References to the goddess of Zabalam also occur in sources from the capital of his kingdom.
 A priest of Sugallîtum is attested in a text from this city from the late Old Babylonian period, in which he acts as a witness.
 It has been suggested that his presence in Babylon was the result of the arrival of refugees from Larsa.

 After the Old Babylonian period, Zabalam was likely abandoned.
 However, the archives of the First Sealand dynasty still contain references to offerings made to ^{dI}NANA NIN-SU.GAL, "Inanna-lady-of-Zabalam".
 According to Manfred Krebernik, a reference to ^{d}Šu-gal-li-tum also occurs in an incantation postdating the Old Babylonian period in an enumeration of various names of Ishtar.
 In the Canonical Temple List, most likely composed in the Kassite period, cult centers of Inanna of Zabalam (referred to as Supālītum) are listed in a separate short section.
 They include the Etemennigurru (location unknown; entry 319), the Esusuĝarra ("house where meals are set out"), likely in Uruk (entry 320), the E.AN-kum in an unknown location (entry 321), and the Egigunna in Muru (entry 322).
-In a lamentation, the Esiguz, "house of goat hair," located in Guabba, is associated with her.
+In a lamentation, the Esiguz, "house of goat hair," located in Gu'abba, is associated with her.